brittbrundage/miniProject1-601/section3.md

   - *Example:* To clone a repository, you need to go to the main page of your project and click the Clone or Download button to get the respository’s HTTPS or SSH url.
 Then, you need to open your command line or terminal and use the ‘git clone’ command to clone your repository.

+2. Pull Request

+- Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow up commits before your changes are merged into the base branch.